Evil Boy

 "Evil Boy" is a song by South African hip hop group Die Antwoord featuring rapper Wanga.
-It was written by Tony Cottrell, Watkin Tudor Jones (Ninja), Justin De Nobrega, Hugo Pasquin, Thomas Wesley Pentz (Diplo), and Yolandi Visser, and was produced by Diplo.
+It was written by Tony Cottrell, Watkin Tudor Jones (Ninja), Justin De Nobrega, Hugo Passaquin, Thomas Wesley Pentz (Diplo), and Yolandi Visser, and was produced by Diplo.
 It was released by Interscope Records and it serves as the final single from their album $O$.

 An extended version of the song titled "Evil Boy (F**k You In The Face Mix)" was digitally released as a single on 8 October 2010 in certain countries.

 Background

 Diplo, who took an interest to Yo-Landi Vi$$er, contacted the group before sending them a beat which Ninja enjoyed, eventually collaborating on "Evil Boy".

 Lyrical content

 The lyrics of the song discuss tribal circumcision.
 In an interview, Ninja described a particular ritual for males over 19 that involved having "your penis chopped up with a kitchen knife.
 No disinfectants; no pain killers."

 We've known Wanga since he was a street kid.
 He lives in this house in Cape Town and squats on a farm.
 This year, Wanga was supposed to go to one of these rituals because he wasn't circumcised.
 We thought maybe he just shouldn't go because 60 kids fucking died this year because their penises didn't work properly afterward and shit.
 So I asked him what would happen if he didn't go to the bush, and he said that he wouldn't be a man and he wouldn't be able to speak to the other men.
 So I asked him why he was speaking to me and he said, "Because you're cool, Ninja."
 Then he looked at my tattoo and said he wanted to be "Evil Boy for life."